LeonidShamarin/mainpageWithregistrationForm/README.md

 4. **SwiperJS Slider**: The website utilizes SwiperJS to implement a slider.
 This slider can be used to showcase different content, such as featured products, testimonials, or company updates.

 5. **Responsive Design**: The website is designed to be responsive, ensuring optimal viewing experience across various devices.
-It supports desktop screens with a width of 1440 pixels as well as mobile devices.
+It supports desktop screens with a width of 1440 pixels as well as mobile devices 600px.

 **Demo**: [View Demo](https://leonidshamarin.github.io/mainpageWithregistrationForm/)